fbpx

 • Take the necessary blood tests.

-Severe complications and unexpected pregnancy can set you back from your treatment goals, but these recommendations will help ensure better outcomes.
+Severe complications and unexpected pregnancy can set patients back from their treatment goals, but these recommendations help ensure better outcomes.

 What Should You Not Do While on Accutane?